 Advancedlifesupport would be commenced once the resuscitation team arrives.

-If signs of life present or the patient responds to treatment
+If signs of life are present or the patient responds to treatment

 Arrange an urgent medical assessment